 The NCFE Level 3 Diploma in Preparing to Work in Renewable Energy Engineering provides students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-It develops the learners’ knowledge and understanding across a range of practices.
-It enables the learner to further develop essential knowledge in areas such as mechanical, electrical and electronic principles, energy efficiency, wind, solar, wave and tidal energy generation.
+It develops the students’ knowledge and understanding across a range of practices.
+It enables the student to further develop essential knowledge in areas such as mechanical, electrical and electronic principles, energy efficiency, wind, solar, wave and tidal energy generation.